the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Once you run your tests with `npm test`, you should be able to see the output that the `debug` function is giving you.
-Essentially it prints all your component's (and child component's) HTML elements.
-In your case, the output should be similar to the following:
+Run the tests with `npm test`, and you'll see the output from the `debug` function.
+It prints all your component's and child component's HTML elements.
+The output should be similar to the following:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~